getgrav/grav-learn/pages/03.themes/02.theme-tutorial/docs.md

     templates/
     ```

-4. Next, create a Theme file called `bootstrap.php` in your `user/themes/bootstrap` folder with the following content:
+4. Next, create a Theme file called `mytheme.php` in your `user/themes/mytheme` folder with the following content:

     ```
     <?php